top of page

 This is a common way used by many investors but comes with big risks as legally, you have no ownership rights in the property.

-If it is clear and not beyond any reasonable doubt that the intent was to save on stamp duties, then the arrangement in itself is illegal and cannot be enforced in court as illegal contracts are unenforceable in the first place.
+Even then, the legal route might not work as the intent in which this arrangement was created will be questioned, and if it is clear and not beyond any reasonable doubt that the intent was to save on stamp duties, then the arrangement in itself is illegal and cannot be enforced in court as illegal contracts are unenforceable in the first place.

 At the same time, this may cause significant grief to the 'owner' of the property if they should decide to apply for a BTO flat, purchase an executive condominium or even a private property of their own in the future as they either would be disqualified or financially penalized for it.